FINANCIALS

 HOW WE WORK

-El Porvenir does not initiate projects; staff members respond to requests for assistance from rural villages.
+El Porvenir does not initiate WASH (water, sanitation, and hygiene education) projects; staff members respond to requests for support from rural villages.

-Village residents elect their own project committee, provide all labor on a volunteer basis, and take responsibility for the long-term maintenance of all projects.
-El Porvenir encourages the community to include women among the committee members.
+Community residents elect their own Potable Water and Sanitation Committee, provide all labor on a volunteer basis, and take responsibility for the long-term maintenance of all projects.
+El Porvenir is committed to gender equity and believes communities are more successful when women's voices are heard.

 El Porvenir provides technical expertise and training, lends tools, and funds the materials needed to complete the projects.